Five Ways Yogurt Improves Your Health

 4. Yogurt May Reduce Hypertension

 About 75 million American adults have high blood pressure – that’s one of every three adults.
-Yogurt is an important part of the heart-healthy DASH diet because it contains calcium, potassium and magnesium, a trio of ingredients that help to lower blood pressure.
+Yogurt is an important part of the heart-healthy Dietary Approaches to Stop Hypertension (DASH) Eating Plan because it contains calcium, potassium and magnesium, a trio of ingredients that help to lower blood pressure.
 And it may even prevent hypertension altogether: a recent study found that women who consumed five or more servings of yogurt a week had a lower risk of developing high blood pressure than similar women who hardly ever ate yogurt.